Venera 13: Landing

 The Venera 13 lander was equipped with cameras to photograph the surface and spring-loaded arms to measure the compressibility of regolith.
-The quartz camera windows were covered by lens caps that popped off after descent.
+The quartz camera windows were covered by lens caps that popped off after descent. however, only one of these worked for Venera 13.

 The landing area was composed of bedrock outcrops surrounded by dark, fine-grained regolith.
 After landing, the lander began to take a panoramic photograph while a mechanical drilling arm obtained surface samples.
 The samples were deposited in a hermetically sealed chamber, maintained at 30 °C and a pressure of about 0.05 atmosphere (5 kPa).
 Sample composition was determined by the X-ray fluorescence spectrometer to be in the class of weakly-differentiated melanocratic alkaline gabbroids.

 Although the lander was designed to function for about 32 minutes, it continued to operate for at least 127 minutes in an environment where the temperature was 457 °C (855 °F) and the pressure was 9.0 MPa (89 standard atmospheres).
 Data was transmitted by the lander to the satellite, which functioned as a data relay as it flew by Venus.

 In order to measure surface wind speed, microphones on the probe recorded atmospheric wind noises (the probe also recorded noises associated with the probe's equipment).
 This was the first recording of sound on another planet.
 Venera 14 would also make similar recordings.